Lfd4/dodocker/README.md

 Uploading to a private registry
 ===============================

 Before uploading docker images, the registry path has to be set.
+In this example uploads are configured to be pushed to registry.yourdomain.com using https and expecting a valid certificate.

     $ dodocker config --set-registry registry.yourdomain.com:443
+    $ dodocker config --set-secure

 To allow registry uploads via http or unsigned certificates it is possible to allow insecure
 registries: